 The Texas Pumping Station pumps through a 30" force main to the Longquarter Sewershed.

-In accordance with the requirements of the Consent Decree, Baltimore County has developed a Sewershed Repair, Replacement and Rehabilitation Plan (SRRR) for Texas.
-This SRRR Plan was accepted by the EPA on April 18, 2016, and needs to be implemented by April 18, 2022.
+The Texas SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be implemented by April 18, 2022.

 There are multiple projects under design in Texas, below is a list of the proposed projects.